 When is Stripe’s IPO date?

-The company also hasn’t disclosed a particular stock exchange that it intends to list on but given that it is a US-based company, we can predict that it will be either the New York Stock Exchange or the Nasdaq.
-The latter in particular is a popular choice for technology companies.
-Some of the biggest IPOs in terms of raised funds within the past year that have listed on the Nasdaq include Airbnb, Coinbase and Bumble, whereas the New York Stock Exchange holds new listings from Snowflake, DoorDash and DiDi.
+The company hasn’t disclosed a particular stock exchange that it intends to list on, but given that it is a US-based company, the New York Stock Exchange or the Nasdaq seem like probable destinations.
+The latter is a popular choice for technology companies.
+Some big names that have listed on the Nasdaq include Airbnb, Coinbase and Bumble.
+Meanwhile, the New York Stock Exchange has played host to IPOs from Snowflake, DoorDash and DiDi.

 What is Stripe’s IPO valuation and share price?